RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Content that depicts, strongly suggests, or explicitly describes sexual acts**
 - **Nudity**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
+**Violent Content/Gore**

-**Violent Content/Gore: Content featuring graphic violence or gore is prohibited, including:**
+**Content featuring graphic violence or gore is prohibited, including:**
 - **Disturbing images depicting violent acts or gore**
 - **Videos showcasing violent incidents**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
+**Terrorism/Violent Extremism**

-**Terrorism/Violent Extremism: Our Community has a zero-tolerance policy for Terrorism/Violent Extremism. any content promoting or glorifying such acts is not tolerated, including:**
+**Our Community has a zero-tolerance policy for Terrorism/Violent Extremism. any content promoting or glorifying such acts is not tolerated, including:**
 - **Depictions of or support for terrorist or extremist attacks**
 - **Depictions of or support for the leaders or representatives of terrorist or extremist organizations**
 - **Sharing the slogans, images, flags, manifestos, or icons of terrorist or extremist organizations, either in whole or in readily identifiable part**